 '''

 XML IMPORT TEXT

 MY-DATA-ITEM

 MY-DOCUMENT-POINTER

-MY-DOCUMENT-LENGTH

-The size of the data item pointed to by

-MY-DOCUMENT-POINTER.
+MY-DOCUMENT-LENGTH > Item size MY-DOCUMENT-POINTER points to.

 "MY-MODEL-FILE".

 IF NOT XML-OK GO TO Z.

 '''

 COBOL programs using BIS

 Programs in this COBOL system that are used with the Xcentrisity Business Information Server (BIS) must end with the GOBACK statement, not the STOP RUN statement.
 Also, messages for the BIS trace log must be generated by calling the B\$Trace library program, not the DISPLAY statement.